 WE ARE HERE FOR YOU

 Safety of our employees, families, clients, and community is still our first priority.
-While our physical offices will remain closed to the public through June 1st, we are still available to provide advisory support to our clients and businesses to help recover as quickly as possible.
+While our physical offices will remain closed to the public at this time, we are still available to provide advisory support to our clients and businesses to help recover as quickly as possible.
 Please reach out to your DWC professional for questions.
 Our professionals are prepared to collaborate and work with you via phone, email, or video conferencing using our Zoom platform.

 Additionally, we have secure and free ways for you to provide us needed tax or other documentation to work on your engagement.
 Along with mailing options, you may access our secure file transfer service (LeapFile) or upload the information to your DWC Client Portal (login credentials required for the Portal).